 Is CBD safe for dogs?

-CBD is a safe, non-addictive chemical compound; it has been studied extensively for its effects on humans and is now being researched for how it can be used to help animals.
+CBD is a safe and safely administer to dogs , non-addictive chemical compound; it has been studied extensively for its effects on humans and is now being researched for how it can be used to help animals.

 Recent studies have shown that CBD may be an effective anti-inflammatory treatment and is safe for dogs to take.
 However, some precautions and information are necessary before deciding to give your pet CBD.